-Magic Me’s ‘In My Name’ project ran from January – April 2019.
-A core group of students from Mulberry School for Girls and older women from the local community met regularly to explore, discuss and create on the theme of names and naming.
+From January – April 2019, students from Mulberry School for Girls and older women from the local community met regularly to explore, discuss and create on the theme of names and naming.

-They also worked with African Jamaican dub poet D’bi Young Anitafrika and created a number of spoken word pieces.
-Out of this each of the women and girls discovered the words that really resonated with them.
-These became the basis of ‘necklaces of declaration’.
-Working with Mia Harris they crafted large felt necklaces with their special words embroidered onto the ‘leaves’ of the necklace.
+Alongside artists Sue and Mia, the group worked with African Jamaican dub poet D’bi Young Anitafrika to create a series of spoken word pieces.
+Out of this each of the women and girls discovered the words that really resonated with them to be embroidered onto their ‘Necklaces of Declaration’.

-At the sharing events the project group performed some of their spoken word pieces and the audience were able to participate in roundtable discussions on the topic and contribute to two cloaks of powerful names – one negative, one positive on the theme of “Don’t’ call me…” and “Call me….”
+The project included two sharing events at Poplar Union and Mulberry School for Girls, open to people of all genders.
+At each sharing the group performed their spoken word pieces and the audience were able to participate in roundtable discussions and contribute to two cloaks of powerful names – one negative, one positive on the theme of “Don’t’ call me…” and “Call me….”

 The project reached other local women through open workshops at Rich Mix, Poplar Union, Salesforce and You Make It.